rich-ma/coding-notes/MERN.md

 - Allows us to make requests to our server from the frontend.
 - we will be using AXIOs requests instead of AJAX like we did in rails
 - axios allows us to set a common header for requests, only have to do this once on login(or user refresh to check if jwt is still valid)
+- super convenient for conditional rendering in the future

 ## frontend auth
 - we will create a session api util that will have a setAuthToken method that will check if a valid token is there or not, and can ensure that it is removed one our user is logged out or the token expires.